greenleafadvancement/com.greenleafadvancement.donorsearch/README.md

 A valid DonorSearch API key is required.
 After installing this extension, navigate to  _Administer_ > _System Settings_ > _Register DonorSearch API key_
 and follow instructions on that page to obtain an API key.
+Next, go to Permissions in Drupal and enable the `Access DonorSearch` permission.
+Save that updated permission.

 ## Usage
 ### Creating a linked profile